engraulleite/Unstructured-Data-Pipeline-with-Amazon-EMR/README.md

 # Unstructured-Data-Pipeline-with-Amazon-EMR
 I set up a cluster with Amazon EMR in AWS.
-The goal of this project were build a data pipiline to process a unstructured data and count how many times each word appears at the dataset.
+The goal of this project were build a data pipeline to process a unstructured data and count how many times each word appears at the dataset.
 The data were stored in Amazon S3 bucket and were transformed and organized according to requested business rules.

 ## Services provided:
 - [x] Cluster criation with Amazon EMR.